 I can speculate as much as I want about the reasons why I think photographic film is making a comeback.
 I personally think that it’s one part nostalgia and one part a desire for a more challenging and hands-on medium.
 Still, this morning after reading a post on Japan Camera Hunter, I found myself perusing film-centric websites such as the Analogue Wonderland, filtr, 595 and clicking around the vintage lens sections of eBay.

-Last weekend I mailed off a roll of Kodak Ektar 100 to Boutique Film Lab in New York City for processing and prints.
+Last weekend I mailed off a roll of Kodak Professional Ektar 100 to Boutique Film Lab in New York City for processing and prints.
 It was a roll of film I shot a year ago with my college Pentax P3.
 Until that roll of film, I had not used film since 1999.
 That’s when I switched to digital, which in modern times is more flexible, more capable and has better image quality in the sensors and lenses.
 Notice I didn’t write image resolution; I wrote “image quality”.

 The other day I was walking around a Henri Cartier-Bresson exhibition, and if there was one thing I was struck by in the 6×9 prints hanging on the walls, it was their resolution.Said no one, ever

 Of course, my response would be, “why would I restrict myself to ancient technology?”.
 The next time I am ill shall I consult with the local doctor for treatment with leeches tonics?
-Why are these photographers scanning their film, which subjects them to more processing, and putting the results online and behaving as they've just created something magical?
+Why are these photographers scanning their film, post-processing the images in software, and then putting the results online and behaving as they've just created something magical?
 Why not just start with digital in the first place?